Therapy

 Defining “Self” in Internal Family Systems

-Both IFS and psychedelics work by reconnecting one to an internal source of transpersonal energy, which Schwartz, taking a page from Carl Jung, calls the Self.
+Both IFS and psychedelics work by reconnecting one to an internal source of transpersonal energy, which Schwartz, taking a page from Carl Jung, calls “the Self.”

 IFS can provide both facilitators and participants a language by which to conceptualize and map an experience that would otherwise be, by its very nature, ineffable.

-In describing the energy of the Self, Schwartz developed what he calls the 8 C’s:
+In describing the energy of the Self, Schwartz developed what he calls the “eight C’s”:

 1. Compassion